silexclouds/AnomalyDetection/README.md

 | pandas | open source Python package most widely used for data science/data analysis and machine learning tasks (https://pandas.pydata.org/) |

-#### Anaconda Environment:
-1)	Install Anaconda:
-Install anaconda or miniconda: The geemap package has some optional dependencies, such as GeoPandas and localtileserver.
+1)	Install anaconda or miniconda: The geemap package has some optional dependencies, such as GeoPandas and localtileserver.
 2)	Create a new Environment
 It is highly recommended to create a new conda environment to install geemap.
 Follow the commands below to set up a conda environment and install geemap and, which includes all the optional dependencies of geemap: